Amsterdam Airport Schiphol

-Amsterdam Airport Schiphol (IATA: AMS, ICAO: EHAM), known informally as Schiphol Airport (Luchthaven Schiphol, [ˌlʏxtɦaːvə(n) ˈsxɪp(ɦ)ɔl; sxɪpˈɦɔl]), is the main international airport of the Netherlands.
+Amsterdam Airport Schiphol (IATA: AMS, ICAO: EHAM), known informally as Schiphol Airport (Luchthaven Schiphol, [ˌlʏxtɦaːvə(n) ˈsxɪp(ɦ)ɔl; sxɪpˈɦɔl]), is the main international airport of the Netherlands, and is one of the major hubs for the SkyTeam airline alliance.
 It is located 9 km southwest of Amsterdam, in the municipality of Haarlemmermeer in the province of North Holland.
-It is the world's third busiest airport by international passenger traffic in 2021.
+It was the world's fifth busiest airport by international passenger traffic in 2024.
 With almost 72 million passengers in 2019, it is the third-busiest airport in Europe in terms of passenger volume and the busiest in Europe in terms of aircraft movements.
 With an annual cargo tonnage of 1.74 million, it is the 4th busiest in Europe.
 AMS covers a total area of 6,887 acres of land.
 The airport is built on the single-terminal concept: one large terminal split into three departure halls.

-Schiphol is the hub for KLM and its regional affiliate KLM Cityhopper as well as for Corendon Dutch Airlines, Martinair, Transavia and TUI fly Netherlands.
-The airport also serves as a base for EasyJet.
+Schiphol is the principal hub for KLM and its regional affiliate KLM Cityhopper as well as for Martinair.
+The airport also serves as an operating base for Corendon Dutch Airlines, easyJet, Transavia, TUI fly Netherlands, and Vueling.

 Schiphol opened on 16 September 1916 as a military airbase.
 The end of the First World War also saw the beginning of civilian use of Schiphol Airport and the airport eventually lost its military role completely.
 By 1940, Schiphol had four asphalt runways at 45-degree angles.
 The airport was captured by the German military that same year and renamed Fliegerhorst Schiphol.
 The airport was destroyed through bombing but at the end of the war, the airfield was soon rebuilt.
 In 1949, it was decided that Schiphol was to become the primary airport of the Netherlands.
 Schiphol Airport was voted the Best Airport in Western Europe in 2020.

 Etymology

+The name Sciphol appears in an official document from 1447.
+According to the airport's media department, the name of Schiphol might have several origins, all contested: